Definition of Terminal Value DCF

 So what went wrong with Mr. Bosch’s investment strategy?

-It’s a good thing that he took inspiration from Robin, but before investing in the stocks, he could have done some research on the company in which he wanted to invest his precious money.
+It’s a good thing that he took inspiration from Robin, but before investing in the stocks, he could have researched the company where he wanted to invest his precious money.

-Let’s see, what kind of research would have been beneficial in his case.
+Let’s see what kind of research would have benefited his case.

-Hopeful investors are always, curious about knowing the future cash flow of the company.
-But as we know publicly-traded organization has an infinite lifetime.
-Hence it is not possible for us to estimate the cash flows forever.
-Therefore for a particular growth period, we can estimate the cash flows.
-And for making long term cash flow growth we use a terminal value approach, which is based on some assumptions.
+Hopeful investors are always curious about knowing the company’s future cash flow.
+But as we know, the publicly traded organization has an infinite lifetime.
+Hence, we can’t estimate the cash flows forever.
+Therefore, we can estimate the cash flows for a particular growth period.
+And for long-term cash flow growth, we use a terminal value approach based on some assumptions.

-Terminal value is defined as the value of an investment at the end of a specific time period, including a specified rate of interest.
-With terminal value calculation, companies can forecast future cash flows much more easily.
+Terminal value is the value of an investment at the end of a specific period, including a specified interest rate.
+With terminal value calculation, companies can easily forecast future cash flows.

 Gordon Growth Model

-This model assumes that the company will continue its historic business and it generates FCF’s at a steady state.
+This model assumes that the company will continue its historic business and generate FCFs at a steady state.

 Where,